sharks99099/WindowsProtocolTestSuites/TestSuites/FileServer/docs/FileServerUserGuide.md

 The **WORKGROUP** environment consists of two test machines as follows:

-* **Driver computer** – must be running the Microsoft® Windows 8.1 Enterprise or later operating system version.
+* **Driver computer** – must be running the Microsoft® Windows 10 Enterprise or later operating system version.

-* **SUT computer** – must be running the Microsoft® Windows Server 2012 R2, Standard Edition or later version operating system for implementations in the Windows environment; in non-Windows environments, the operating system running on the SUT computer is at your own discretion, as is the implementation being tested on that computer.
+* **SUT computer** – must be running the Microsoft® Windows Server 2016 (version 1607), Standard Edition or later version operating system for implementations in the Windows environment; in non-Windows environments, the operating system running on the SUT computer is at your own discretion, as is the implementation being tested on that computer.

 #### <a name="5.1.1"/> 5.1.1 Set up the Driver Computer for the Workgroup Environment